 Abdullah was named the South region player of the year by the Birmingham News.
 He scored the winning TD in the Mississippi-Alabama All-Star Classic, and was selected to participate in the Offense-Defense All-American bowl, where he starred as a defensive back.

 As a junior, Abdullah rushed for more than 1,000 yards and had 24 catches for more than 200 yards.
 Rivals.com ranked him as one of the top 20 "athlete" prospects in the country and one of the top 10 players in Alabama.
 He was also ranked as one of the nation’s top 60 running backs by Scout.com.
 Abdullah chose Nebraska after also visiting Tennessee and Vanderbilt, and he had a host of offers including USC, Texas A&M and South Carolina.

 Personal Ameer is the son of Kareem and Aisha Abdullah, and he was born on June 13, 1993.
 Abdullah has volunteered time with at the Bryan LGH Kid’s Health and Safety Fair, Belmont Elementary School, Randolph Elementary, Madonna Rehabilitation Center, Nebraska Sportsmanship Rally, team hospital visits, the Belmont Rec Center, and the Uplifting Athletes Road Races.
 For his efforts in the community, Abdullah was named to both the 2014 Brook Berringer Citizenship Team and the Tom Osborne Citizenship Team.

 Abdullah was honored as a Nebraska Student-Athlete HERO Award winner in both 2012 and 2014.
-Abdullah is majoring in history, and he has been named to the Nebraska Scholar-Athlete Honor Roll three times, in addition to his selection to the 2013 Academic All-Big Ten team.
+Abdullah is majoring in history, and he has been named to the Nebraska Scholar-Athlete Honor Roll four times, in addition to his selection to the 2013 Academic All-Big Ten team.